How Much Should You Spend On a Bathroom Remodel? A Home Owner’s Dilemma

 In summary the initial investment though not economically supported by the market can prove to be otherwise justified providing time allows the Enjoyment Value to be capitalized.

-This is what we have termed the as “Remodel – Time Prison Dilemma”.
+This is what we have termed as the “Remodel – Time Prison Dilemma”.

 13. Impact of timing on investment and financial loss